skylee01244/3D-League/README.md

 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build
 ```
-4) Move the build/bin/Release/main.exe In the directory with Resources and Run
+4) Run the Application
+To run the application, execute the `main.exe` file located in `build/bin/Release/`.

 W A S D: to move